soniya-builds/codeforces-problems/Readme.md

 - 🏁 Purpose: Learning, practice, and consistency in competitive programming

 Each solution is written with clarity and efficiency in mind, following standard competitive programming practices.
+🎯 Goals

+Improve logic building

+Learn algorithms & data structures

+Get better at competitive programming

+Maintain a personal archive of solved problems

+🛠 Languages Used

+Python 3

+📈 Progress

+I regularly update this repository as I solve more problems 🚀

+🤝 Contributing

+This is a personal learning repository, but suggestions and improvements are always welcome!

+⭐ Acknowledgement

+Thanks to Codeforces for providing such an amazing platform for competitive programming practice.
 Last update:06.01.26